Chia-Network/chia-docs/docs/green-paper/rational-attackers.md

 Bagaria et al. [@Bagaria2019] not only prove that $g$-greedy does not have the no-slowdown property, but also suggest a different rule of a similar flavour they call "$D$-distance greedy", for which the no-slowdown property does hold [@Bagaria2019 Lemma 12].
 This rule reduces the double-dipping advantage factor towards $1$ as $D$ increases, but already for moderately large $D$ it becomes computationally infeasible for the miners to even determine which chain to follow.

-#### Old Chia
+#### Old $\textsf{Chia}$

 The first Chia greenpaper [@greenpaper] has a very simple rule where honest farmers try to extend the first $k>1$ ($k=3$ was suggested) chain of any given length they become aware of.
 For this simple construction the advantage factor of double-dipping goes to $1$ as $k$ increases while it does achieve no-slowdown [@greenpaper Lemma 4].

-#### Chia
+#### $\textsf{Chia}$

-While the deployed Chia blockchain has many advantages over the old [@greenpaper] proposal, the no-slowdown property is a much tricker issue in the new design.
+While the deployed $\textsf{Chia}$ blockchain has many advantages over the old [@greenpaper] proposal, the no-slowdown property is a much tricker issue in the new design.
 In particular, we do not yet have an analogue of [@greenpaper Lemma 4] which basically states that even an unbounded adversary (unlimited space, unlimited number of arbitrary fast VDFs) cannot slow down chain growth.

 When analyzing the no-slowdown property, it is useful to distinguish the specification of the chain (i.e., what constitutes a valid chain) and its chain selection rule (aka. fork choice rule), which tells the farmers and time lords on which chains to work should competing forks exist.

 For example the difference in the $g$-greedy and the $D$-distance greedy protocols discussed above (only the latter having the no-slowdown property) is only in the chain selection rule, the specification what constitutes an valid chain is the same.

 Unlike the chain specification, which can only be changed by a hard fork once the chain is deployed, the chain selection rule can easily be adapted by the farmers and/or time lords even after the launch.
-Finding a chain-selection rule for the Chia chain which provably achieves no-slowdown is an interesting open problem.
+Finding a chain-selection rule for the $\textsf{Chia}$ chain which provably achieves no-slowdown is an interesting open problem.

 Under the additional assumption that an adversary does not control VDFs which are *faster* than the fastest honest time lord, a very simple chain selection rule achieving no-slowdown exists: always follow the chain with accumulated most VDF steps.
 Of course this rule would be terrible in practice as security completely breaks if the adversary has an even slightly faster VDF than the fastest honest time lord.
 For example, such an adversary could create an "empty" chain by refusing to infuse any blocks.

 A more sensible rule is to simply follow the *heaviest* fork like in Bitcoin.
-Unfortunately, unlike in Bitcoin, in Chia the heaviest fork is not necessarily the fork which will be heaviest in the future assuming all honest parties adapt it: a fork $A$ might have one more block infused than some fork $B$, but if $B$ is way ahead in the VDF computation extending $B$ might give a better chain (in expectation) in the future.
+Unfortunately, unlike in Bitcoin, in $\textsf{Chia}$ the heaviest fork is not necessarily the fork which will be heaviest in the future assuming all honest parties adapt it: a fork $A$ might have one more block infused than some fork $B$, but if $B$ is way ahead in the VDF computation extending $B$ might give a better chain (in expectation) in the future.
 Thus, when using this rule, by releasing $B$ an adversary might slow down the chain.
 The currently deployed chain selection rule for farmers and time lords is basically to follow the heaviest fork, but with some heuristics to avoid clear cases where switching to a heavier chain is slowing down growth.

-[^4]: To achieve such a large fraction we must assume that (1) honest miners follow the (original Bitcoin) rule and in case they learn of two longest chains they always try to extend the one they saw first and (2) that once the selfish miner learns about a block mined by the honest miners, they can release a withheld block such that their block reaches most of the honest miners faster than this honest block.
+[^1]: To achieve such a large fraction we must assume that (1) honest miners follow the (original Bitcoin) rule and in case they learn of two longest chains they always try to extend the one they saw first and (2) that once the selfish miner learns about a block mined by the honest miners, they can release a withheld block such that their block reaches most of the honest miners faster than this honest block.
 If either of these conditions is not met, selfish mining is much less profitable, and only becomes profitable at all for selfish miners who control a fairly large fraction of the resource [@Sapirshtein2015].

+[^2]: A similar proposal, where the honest parties try to extend the first $k$ blocks they see at every depth was proposed in an early proposal for $\textsf{Chia}$ (with $k=3$) [@greenpaper].
+This variant achieves the no-slowdown property.